TheBlackGypsy/Theblackgypsy/README.md

-<h1>Hi, I'm The Black Gypsy! <br/>, <a href=https://www.linkedin.com/in/quintinmcfadden/>Cybersecurity Professional</a>
+<h1>Hi, I'm The Black Gypsy! <br/>, <a href=https://www.linkedin.com/in/quintinmcfadden/>Cybersecurity Professional</a><h1>

-- Student at ECPI University.
-I am currently working on my second Bachelors in Cyber and Information Science
+<h2>- Student at ECPI University.
+I am currently working on my second Bachelors in Cyber and Information Science at ECPI University</h2>

-<h1> - 🔭 I’m currently working on a Bachelors in Cyber and Information Science
+<h2> - 🔭 I’m currently working on a Bachelors in Cyber and Information Science </h2>
 - 🌱 I’m currently learning how to program in the C language and Python </h1>
 - 👯 I’m looking to collaborate on beginner projects pertaining to coding </h1>
 - 🤔 I’m looking for help with finding a job in the Cybersecurity industry </h1>